-Kasrils held many posts both before and after the first fully democratic elections in South Africa in 1994, including:
+Kasrils held many posts both before and after the first fully democratic elections in South Africa in 1994:

-- Member National Executive Committee of the ANC
+- Member National Executive Committee of the African National Congress (ANC)

 - Member Central Committee of the South African Communist Party